azr4e1/quidest/content/wiki/relational-databases-fundamentals.md

 - Eliminate redundant (repetitive) data
 - Ensure that data is stored logically.

+There are a few rules for database normalization.
+Each rule is called a "normal form."
+If the first rule is observed, the database is said to be in "first normal form."
+If the first three rules are observed, the database is considered to be in "third normal form."
+Although other levels of normalization are possible, third normal form is considered the highest level necessary for most applications.

 ## First Normal Form (1NF):

 - Eliminate repeating groups in individual tables.